swansonk14/SyntheMol/README.md

 ### MCTS Analysis

-TODO: Fragment counts before and after fragment diversity (need to do a 20k run without fragment diversity)
+Fragment counts before and after fragment diversity.
+Run `tree_search.py` using same settings as above but without `--fragment_diversity` and run assess_generated_molecules.py and look at `fragment_counts.pdf`.

 Score of molecules binned by rollout.
 ```bash